Ready to find a fellow faculty member who can support you?

 - Moodle Quiz activity – The Quiz activity in Moodle allows instructors to design and build quizzes that can include a wide range of question types, including multiple choice, true-false, short answer, and essay.
 More advanced question types with features like calculated variables and drag-and-drop images and text are also available.
 The Moodle gradebook records all grades, which students view online.

-- Google Forms – Instructors can also create and administer surveys using Google Forms, which for some purposes can be useful as a basic assessment or quizzing tool.
-A link to the survey/quiz can be sent to students, and the responses can be displayed and managed in a Google sheet.
+- Google Forms – Instructors can also create and administer quizzes using Google Forms.
+A link to the quiz can be sent to students, and the responses can be displayed and managed in a Google sheet.

 - Handout: Tips from the Disability Resource Office [PDF Format]

-- Academic Integrity in the Online Environment from the NC State University Office of Student Conduct
+- Academic Integrity in the Online Environment from the NC State Office of Student Conduct

 Faculty Peer Support Network

-The newly created Faculty Peer Support Network is a group of NC State faculty willing and able to help other faculty with immediate needs related to developing continuity plans and moving instruction online.
-If you would like to find a fellow faculty member who can support you, please see a list of these faculty, their areas of support, and their contact information on this Google Sheet.
+The Faculty Peer Support Network is a group of NC State faculty willing and able to help other faculty with immediate needs related to developing continuity plans and moving instruction online.
+If you would like to find a fellow faculty member who can support you, please see a list of these faculty, their areas of support and their contact information on this Google Sheet.

-If you would like to add your name to list of faculty who are willing to be contacted, please complete a few questions at https://forms.gle/nqzCofeC1WzsSn5G9.
+If you would like to add your name to list of faculty who are willing to be contacted, please complete a few questions on this Google Form.